pantheon-systems/documentation/source/content/faq.md

 - Test has the same caching configuration as Live and does not show errors to users.
 If the Live environment has multiple application containers, Test will have two.
 - Live has optimal caching and does not show errors to users, and (depending on the plan) can have multiple application containers for high availability and high performance.

-To learn more, see [Using the Pantheon Workflow](/pantheon-workflow).
+To learn more, refer to [Using the Pantheon Workflow](/pantheon-workflow).

 ## Developing Sites

 ### Does Pantheon offer professional services?

-Yes, see [Professional Services](/guides/professional-services) for more information.
+Yes, refer to [Professional Services](/guides/professional-services) for more information.

 ### Can Pantheon run sites on highly available server clusters?